 NEADS dogs are trained using positive reinforcement methods to encourage good behavior.
 We guide them into choosing behaviors that we like, in order to reward them.

-Clients spend one two weeks at the NEADS campus learning how to work and live with their new assistance dog.
+Clients spend one to two weeks at the NEADS campus learning how to work and live with their new Service Dog.
 Our trainers work closely with the new partners to ensure the match is a strong one.

-Twice a year, NEADS celebrates the graduation of each assistance dog team.
+Twice a year, NEADS celebrates the graduation of each Service Dog Team.
 At these festive, emotional events, clients get to share their story and meet the puppy namers, puppy raisers, staff and trainers that made their new partnership possible.